short stories for our fractured minds

 Ezzy's phone let out a short, quiet tick as her assistant's next text came in.
 She was sitting on the hallway floor of the Institute's distribution center, head leaning back against the wall.
 Three seconds after 6 AM she started tapping impatiently on the glass of the Institute's distribution center between her and the narcotics cabinet.
-She handed the narcotics requisition to the half-awake clerk, he pushed the bottles across the counter with a detached shrug..
+She handed the narcotics requisition to the half-awake clerk, and he pushed the bottles across the counter with a detached shrug..
 She carefully checked the label on each bottle.
-This clerk's carelessness had cost her a day of work before.
-She dropped the bottles into her backpack and rushed toward the stairwell to the supply tunnels.
-This was the quickest way across campus to the marine center.
+She dropped the bottles into her backpack and slipped down the stairwell to the supply tunnel that ran under campus to the marine center.
 She thought, and felt the coldness of the tunnel walls around her.
-She'd spend the rest of the morning waiting for the specimen haul to come back in.
-The EPA allotted only 10 harp-toothed octopuses to be harvested from the coast off Maine each week.
+The specimen haul came in after 9.
+The EPA allotted only 10 harp-toothed octopuses to be harvested off the coast of Maine each week.
 Today they'd found two, and Ezzy claimed them both.She waited on the dock until 9 when the divemaster finally brought her two harp-toothed octopuses.

 "I can't believe they only let me have two!It'd be easier getting clearance to work with the plague," she texted to her assistant, Cass, driving home with one hand on the steering wheel, "at least they didn't notice I took more amphetamine than my D.E.A clearance allowed."

 When she pulled back up to the house, Cass was waiting with a cup of coffee and a bottle of the nutritional slush she pretended was breakfast.
 He grabbed the bag of narcotics out of the passenger seat.

-"What a list!" he smirked, looking at the requisition receipt, "100 grams cocaine, 400 milliliters methamphetamine, and 60 tablets of adderall.
+What a list!" he said, looking at the requisition receipt, "100 grams cocaine, 400 milliliters methamphetamine, and 60 tablets of adderall.
 You're going to have a damn good time here without me, huh?

-"Eh," Cass wrinkled up his face, "I was going to get a head start back into the city for a meeting with the funder."
+"Um," Cass wrinkled up his face, "actually, I have to head back into the city for a meeting with the funder."

 "There's nothing else in the world quite like you," she whispered.

-You see Cass, the problem with devoting my life's work to trawling the repository of all recorded information is that I occasionally put together connections I wish I hadn't noticed.
+You see, Cass, the problem with devoting my life's work to trawling the repository of all recorded information is that I occasionally put together connections I wish I hadn't noticed.

 Now it was time to dose the animal.
 She pulled the liquid amphetamine up into her syringe and tapped the end against the aquarium glass next to the scrambling, confused, four-legged octopus.
 It twisted its eye up to peer at her.